Khokhar: History

+Medieval history

+The original homeland of Khokhar tribe appears to be in upper Punjab, specifically the areas in and around Salt Range (known in historical sources as Koh-i-Jud), Rawalpindi, Gujrat and Sialkot.
+For a time they were under influence of Jammu Kingdom but in the mid-12th century CE, Khokhars asserted their independence with the help of last Ghaznavid ruler, Khusrau Malik.

-The word "Khokhar" itself is of Persian origin and means "bloodthirsty".
-In 1204–1205, the Khokhars revolted under their leader and conquered and plundered Multan, Lahore and blocked the strategic roads between Punjab and Ghazni.
-According to Tarikh-i Alfi, traders had to follow a longer route due to the depradations of the Khokhars, under Raisal, who used to plunder and harass the inhabitants in such a way that not a single soul could pass along it.
-As Qutubuddin Aibak was not able to handle the rebellion himself, Muhammad of Ghor undertook many campaigns against the Khokhars and defeated them in his final battle fought on the bank of Jhelum and subsequently ordered a general massacre of their populace.
-While returning to Ghazna, he was assassinated at Dhamiak located in the Salt Range in March 1206 by the Ismailis whom he persecuted during his reign.
-Some later acoounts attributed the assassination of Muhammad of Ghor to the Hindu Khokhars, however these later accounts are not corroborated by early Persian chroniclers who confirmed that his assassins were from the rival Ismāʿīlīyah sect of Shia Muslims.
-Dr. Habibullah, based on Ibn-i-Asir's statement, is of the opinion that the deed was of a joint Bātini and Khokar affair.
+In 1204–1205, the Khokhars revolted under their leaders Raisal and Bhikan against Muhammad of Ghor, raided Multan and Lahore and blocked the strategic roads between Punjab and Ghazni in such a way that not a single soul could pass along them.
+As Qutubuddin Aibak was not able to suppress the rebellion, Muhammad of Ghor himself undertook the campaign against the tribe.
+He defeated them in his final battle fought on the bank of Jhelum and subsequently ordered a general massacre, as well as took many as prisoners who later converted to Islam.
+While returning to Ghazni, he was assassinated at Dhamiak located in the Salt Range in March 1206 by the Isma'ilis whom he had persecuted during his reign.
+Some later accounts attributed the assassination of Muhammad of Ghor to the Khokhars, however these later accounts are not corroborated by early Persian chroniclers who confirmed that his assassins were from the rival Ismāʿīlīyah sect of Shi'a Muslims.
+Dr. Habibullah, based on Ibn al-Athir's statement, is of the opinion that the deed was of a joint Bātini and Khokhar affair.
 According to Agha Mahdi Husain, the Khokhars too might be called Malahida in view of their recent conversion to Islam.

-During his final campaign, Muhammad also took many of the Khokars as prisoners who were later converted to Islam.
-During the same expedition, he also converted many other Khokhars and Buddhists who lived between Ghazna and Punjab.
-According to the Persian chroniclers "about three or four lakhs of infidels who wore the sacred thread were made Muslamans during this campaign".
-The 16th century historian Ferishta states - "most of the infidels who resided between the mountains of Ghazna and Indus were converted to the true faith (Islam)".